Infisical/infisical/README.md

 ## 🌎 Translations

-Infisical is currently aviable in English and Korean.
+Infisical is currently available in English and Korean.
 Help us translate Infisical to your language!

 You can find all the info in [this issue](https://github.com/Infisical/infisical/issues/181).